-Bakunin declared, "Each individual, each association, commune, or province, each region and nation, has the absolute right to determine its own fate, to associate with others or not, to ally itself with whomever it will, or break any alliance. . .
-The right to unite freely and [to] separate with the same freedom is the most important of all political rights, without which confederation will always be disguised centralization." (quoted in Guerin, Anarchism, 1970, p.
+Bakunin declared, "Each individual, each association, commune, or province, each region and nation, has the absolute right to determine its own fate, to associate with others or not, to ally itself with whomever it will, or break any alliance...The right to unite freely and [to] separate with the same freedom is the most important of all political rights, without which confederation will always be disguised centralization." (quoted in Guerin, Anarchism, 1970, p.
 67).
 This implies national self-determination.

 In his book on anarchism, Daniel Guerin commented on this statement, "True internationalism rests on self-determination, which implies the right of secession . . .
-Lenin and the early congresses of the Third International adopted this concept from Bakunin, and the Bolsheviks made it the foundation of their policy on nationalities and of their anticolonialist strategy - until they eventually belied it to turn to authoritarian centralization and disguised imperialism." (same) In my opinion it is unlikely that Lenin took his concept of national self-determination from the anarchists (he did not take anarchist theory seriously).
-But it is true that Lenin also argued for a policy of national self-determination.
-Some of his arguments were such that an anarchist might use.
-He argued nationalism so far has served to advocate a new national state or to support existing national states.
+Lenin and the early congresses of the Third International adopted this concept from Bakunin, and the Bolsheviks made it the foundation of their policy on nationalities and of

+Nationalism supports the national state.
+In theory, there could be an antiauthoritarian nationalism, one which advocates a nation organized into a federation of self-governing industries and communes.
+In practice, nationalism so far has served to advocate a new national state or to support existing national states.
 The Iraqi resistance is presently fighting to create a new, capitalist, Iraqi state.
 So are the opportunist Iraqis who are working within the confines of the occupation.
 Their only difference is over how to get this new state.
 Nations have generally been formed around states.
 These states exist to serve the interests of the national capitalists against other national capitalists and against their own working people.

 As a program, nationalism has not been very effective.
 While most countries have won their own national states, most of them remain poor and oppressed.
 Imperialist colonialism, which denied self-determination to most countries, has been replaced by imperialist neocolonialism.
 So-called Third World countries mostly have their own states, but they are poverty-stricken and subordinated to the world economy, which is dominated by corporations of the U.S. and other imperialist powers.
 Political independence has been achieved, but economic independence has not.
-Real national liberation has not arrived - and cannot be achieved without international socialist-anarchist revolution.
+Real national liberation has not arrived - and cannot be achieved without international socialistanarchist revolution.